ggreen86/XLSX-Workbook-Class/README.md

 Beta 9 corrects a bug in the SaveTableToWorkbookEx() that prevented adding sheets to the workbook.
 Also, a new Report Listener class has been added to create xlsx files directly from a VFP Report definition.
 See the Release Notes for more information.

+Beta 10 I have changed the code for the determination of the row placement during the export to XLSX in the listener class which will hopefully accommodate any report layout.
+The page footer is now also being added to the xlsx sheets in the page footer setup.
+Also, I have added a way for me to debug reports that users report having issues in generating the xlsx file.
+A new property was added to facilitate this - DebugMode.
+This is set to False by default.
+Setting this to True before running the report will generate a DBF table that contains the report objects that are rendered by the report engine.
+I can use this table and the FRX file to now debug the cause for the failure to generate a XLSX file without errors.
+Note that the report object table contains the actual report field values; if any of these field values contain sensitive information, please reset the value by changing them.
+Please see the main.prg file contained in the zip file for the properties that can be set for exporting to XLSX format.

 ## Written By

 Gregory Green